Find a Law Firm

 Your lawyer being on the Rooftop Mortgages conveyancing panel is duty bound to inform Rooftop Mortgages of any changes to the purchase price.
 If you were to refuse your lawyers to disclose the reduction to Rooftop Mortgages then they would have to discontinue acting for you and Rooftop Mortgages.

-Is the case that all CQS (Conveyancing Quality Scheme) solicitors on the Rooftop Mortgages conveyancing panel?
+Are all Conveyancing Quality Solicitors on the Rooftop Mortgages conveyancing panel?

-A selection of banks and building societies now use CQS as the starting point for Panel membership such as HSBC and Santander.
-CQS accreditation however gives no guarantee to lender panel acceptance.
-That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for firms wishing to join their panels.
+It is true that some banks and building societies now use CQS as the starting point for Panel membership such as HSBC and Santander.
+The Law Society’s CQS accreditation however gives no guarantee to lender panel acceptance.
+That being said,the CML have indicated that it is likely to become a pre-requisite for firms wishing to remain on their approved list of firms.